-Scientific evidence tells us that inefficient wood burners and poor wood burning technique are responsible for the majority of winter pollution in our region.
-That’s why we are encouraging the use of ENERGY STAR® qualified heat pumps or modern ultra-low emission burners that emit less smoke than older, more polluting burners.
-Plus we are encouraging everyone to adopt better burning practices so they get the very best out of their wood burners by learning to burn smoke free.
+Scientific evidence tells us that inefficient wood burners and sub-optimal wood burner operations contribute significantly to poor wintertime air quality in Canterbury.
+That’s why we encourage the use of ENERGY STAR®, qualified heat pumps or ultra-low emission burners (ULEBs) that emit far less smoke than older-style burners.
+Through the annual Warmer Cheaper campaign, we encourage better burning practices so you can get the best out of your wood burner and learn to burn smoke free.

 Home heating guidelines for your Clean Air Zone